jackocyber/jackocyber/README.md

 - 👋 Hi, I’m @jackocyber
-- 👀 I’m interested in startups
-- 🌱 I’m currently learning about startups
+- 🦝 Building racct.com with @jrmerril
-- 📫 Reach me @ jack@racct.com
+- 📫 Reach me @ jack@racct.com or 6126707721

 <!---
 jackocyber/jackocyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.